 Even on a personal level, you never know what’s going to connect back in your life.
 Take Bart Weetjens, a Dutch product developer who was obsessed with his pet rats as a boy.
 Now, he’s trained rats to detect tuberculosis and sniff out landmines.
 Most of us lead such a compartmentalized life, but there’s tremendous value in connecting those things.

 Karabi: My mom is American, and my dad is Indian—it almost feels like my birthright to connect cultures.
 When I was 10 we moved from Southern Illinois to Calcutta for two years.
 It was a time of upheaval there: India was in an official state of emergency, with Bangladeshi refugees streaming in and people living on the streets.
 Coming face to face with poverty, I wanted to do something about that.

 Nicole: What was your path to RWJF?

 Karabi: I followed the standard public health route for a while, from working in the Calcutta slums to focusing on homegrown leadership and systems change at Ashoka.
 This job really brings all of the pieces together.
 How great is it that, after being part of the system that exports American ideas, I can reverse that to help the U.S. learn from abroad?

-Learn more about the Global Ideas for U.S. Solutions closed solicitation here.
+Learn more about Global Ideas for U.S. Solutions.